telepresenceio/telepresence/concepts/intercepts.md

     </Alert>

- 2. Send requests to your service:
+ 2. Using the intercept: Send requests to your service:

     All requests will be sent to the version of your service that is running in the local development environment.